silverbios/cs-mikrotik-bouncer-alt/README.md

 ### IPv6 firewall rules

-For IPv6 - create IPv6 'drop' filter rules in `input` and `forward` chain with the source address list set to `crowdsec` at the top or just before generic packet counter rule.
+For IPv6 - create IPv6 'drop' filter rules in `input` and `forward` chain with the source address list set to `crowdsec` at the top.

 Below are snippets to use, make sure to replace `ether1` with your desired interface: